sadiakamal/Detailed-factor-analysis-PCT/Scripts/analysis/README.md

 ==============================
 ```

-Using Levene's test (Null hypothesis is that the in-group variance is identical) we can see that the unadjusted 1-way anova is not the best approach, so we use Welch's Anova that adjusts the degrees of freedom in the calculation of the F-statistic to account for unequal variances.
+Using Levene's test (Null hypothesis is that the in-group variance is identical) we can see that the unadjusted 1-way anova is not the best approach (as the homoscedasticity assumption is violated), so we use Welch's Anova that adjusts the degrees of freedom in the calculation of the F-statistic to account for unequal variances.

 ```commandline
 Predicted_var: Social Libertarian/Authoritarian, Model: Llama3